 W. Jackson Watts (MO)

-Jackson Watts pastors Grace FWB Church in Arnold, MO (St. Louis metro).
+Jackson Watts is the pastor of Grace Church in Arnold, Missouri, where he has served since 2011.
 He is a graduate of Welch College (B.A.), Southeastern Baptist Theological Seminary (M.Div.), Duke Divinity School (Th.M), and Concordia Seminary (Ph.D.).
-His prior ministry includes service as a Christian Education Pastor in North Carolina and Clerk of the Missouri State Association.
-In recent years Watts has served as adjunct faculty at colleges/seminaries in both the United States and Cuba, as Moderator of the St. Louis District Association, and Assistant Moderator of the Missouri State Association.
-He is the author of Biblical Beliefs: Doctrines Believes Should Know (ETA, 2013), and co-editor of The Promise of Arminian Theology: Essays in Honor of F. Leroy Forlines (Randall House Academic, 2016).
-His prior writings can be found at Helwys Society Forum, a site he helped co-found in 2010.
-Watts lives in Pevely with his wife Mckensie.
+His prior ministry includes service as a Christian Education Pastor in North Carolina.
+Currently, he is the Moderator of the St. Louis District Association, Moderator of the Missouri State Association, and Assistant Moderator of the National Association.
+Watts has been involved in academic pursuits, serving as an adjunct faculty member or visiting professor at colleges/seminaries in both the United States and Cuba.
+He has authored, edited, or contributed to four books, including Biblical Beliefs: Doctrines Believes Should Know (ETA, 2013), The Promise of Arminian Theology: Essays in Honor of F. Leroy Forlines (Randall House Academic, 2016), and Arminian Baptists: A Biographical History of Free Will Baptists (Randall House, 2022).
+His prior writings can be found at the Helwys Society Forum, or presently at Churchatopia.
+Watts lives south of St. Louis in Pevely with his wife Mckensie and their two children, Amos and Isla.